Monk3yDev/kvlang-vscode/README.md

 - Install the extension
 - Install Python
 - Install Kivy
+- Server run with default Python path: "python".
+Value can be changed in settings kvlang.pythonPath

 ## Requirements

 - Visual Studio Code 1.26.0 or newer
 - Python 3.x or 2.7 for the language server
 - Kivy open source Python library
-- In Windows Python must be added to the system PATH or path to Python provided
-- Server run with default Python path: "python".
-Value can be changed in settings kvlang.pythonPath

 ## Testing was performed in